 There's always a Gingerbread House to nibble on, a traditional treat that is reminiscent of the Hansel and Gretel Fairy Tale.

-Ours came in many shapes and themes.
-Unlike the modern gingerbread houses, mine were always solid cake.
+Oma's came in many shapes and themes.
+Unlike the modern gingerbread houses, hers were always solid cake.
 Not just a shell held together with icing.

-I've made forts.
-I've made winter scenes.
-I've made zoos.
-I wish I had made photos of them all.
-Above is the only photo I have of one of the first gingerbread houses I made.
+Oma made forts.
+She made winter scenes.
+She made zoos.
+I wish she had made photos of them all.
+Above is the only photo she had of one of the first gingerbread houses she made.
 Now, the rest are just memories!
-What I do recall is that there were fun to make and fun to eat!
+What she does recall is that they were fun to make and fun to eat!

-In fact, there are so many memories of the flavors of Christmas, whenever I start to bake, I'm transported back into the kitchen with Mutti!
-What fun we had making all the Christmas goodies.
+In fact, there are so many memories of the flavors of Christmas, whenever she starts to bake, she's transported back into the kitchen with her Mutti!
+What fun they all had making all the Christmas goodies.